 After about five hours, we make our way down the mountain and into the visitors center.
 Weidensaul and I part ways, but not before he thanks me for giving him an excuse to go hawk watching.
 I should be the one thanking him -- I'm already making plans to go birding again.

 Story by Susan Cosier.
 This article originally appeared in Plenty in October 2007.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.